Find Trade Colleges

 What Do Switchboard Operator Do?

-Position Description Operate telephone business systems equipment or switchboards to relay incoming, outgoing, and interoffice calls.
+Occupation Description Operate telephone business systems equipment or switchboards to relay incoming, outgoing, and interoffice calls.
 May supply information to callers and record messages.

-Life As a Switchboard Operator
+Switchboard Operator Responsibilities

 • Perform administrative tasks, such as accepting orders, scheduling appointments or meeting rooms, or sending and receiving faxes.